zbaakez/producer-consumer-azure-demo/README.md

 ## Example Overview
 Example Flow:
-Click "Produce Data" Button on Website -> calls "/produce" of the Produce Service "/produce" produces 10 data items and sends each of them to "/store-data" of the Database Service.
+Click "Produce Data" Button on Website -> calls "/produce" of the Produce Service.\
+"/produce" produces 10 data items and sends each of them to "/store-data" of the Database Service.\
-The Database services stores the data items to the CosmosDB container.
+The Database services stores the data items to the CosmosDB container.\
-"/produce" returns the number of successful data items that were produced.
+"/produce" returns the number of successful data items that were produced.\
 The frontend shows how many data items were produced.

-Click "Consume Data" Button on Website -> calls "/get-data" of the Database service.
+Click "Consume Data" Button on Website -> calls "/get-data" of the Database service.\
-The Database service retrieves the 10 oldest data items WHERE consumed = false (if possible -> otherwise less data items).
+The Database service retrieves the 10 oldest data items WHERE consumed = false (if possible -> otherwise less data items).\
-The data items that were consumed are updated to consumed = true by the Database service.
+The data items that were consumed are updated to consumed = true by the Database service.\
-The Database service returns the data items (as List).
+The Database service returns the data items (as List).\
-The frontend services shows the JSON data.
+The frontend services shows the JSON data.\

 Website example:
 ![website_example](imgs/app_overview.jpg)